"Miracles

 He started living a wild life and his health collapsed.
 Roberts had

-My authority and the Holy Spirit."
+it on My authority and the Holy Spirit."
 Once at the meeting Oral

 waited until the very end.
 He was too sick to get up and receive prayer,